Signed in as:

 17-jewel two-tone Grade 210

-Seth Thomas offered a simple 7-jewel travel clock containing either a Model 6 with a flat hairspring or a Model 8 with a Breguet hairspring in a leather-wrapped metal case that was available in several color choices.
+The factory offered a simple 7-jewel travel clock containing a Model 8 in a leather-wrapped metal case that was available in several color choices.
 The factory listed its top-grain leathers as lizard, alligator and seal with second-quality hides of pig and morocco in half a dozen colors.

-The movements that were used for the Companion were not standard pendant-set or lever-set movements right off the production line.
-They were a true pin-set movement, which is what the push button on the left side of the case was for.
+The movements that were used for the Companion were a pin-set design, which is what the pushbutton on the left side of the case was for.
 The pillar plate underwent several more milling procedures, using additional components from a separate parts list.
 The standard yoke was used under the dial but without a shuttle of any kind on the right side.

 Example shown below contributed by Jacobe C of Garland, Texas